chrisdickinson/jabbascript/README.md

 a syntactic sugar headache.
 Maybe I can't help myself: I just really like JavaScript the way it is!

 That said, I recently saw @jashkenas propose a [simple class syntax](https://gist.github.com/1329619) that desugars nicely to ES3/5.
-I've loosely adapted it here, along with two other changes.
+I've loosely adapted it here, along with three other changes.

 ## THE CLASS SYNTAX